Karen Bloomfield – Head of Talent and Interim Head of Leadership and Lifelong Learning in the east of England

 Karen leads on the development, implementation and management of the local and National Leadership Development programmes as an integral part of our Leadership Development Partners role with the NHS Leadership Academy.
 Karen leads the Leadership Alumni Network for over 400 clinicians and managers, running a series of network events and development opportunities.
 Karen is an Action Learning set facilitator and has run sets virtually for Aspiring Senior Leaders and sets for Lead Nurses and the Clinical Fellows.
 She has developed the Coaching strategy and developed coaching capacity, CPD and supervision arrangements for the coaches on the coaching register.
 She also leads on the implementation of the Health Coaching programme.

 Karen is a feedback facilitator for the Healthcare Leadership Model 360 and has established a network for the feedback faciliitators based in EoE.
 Karen qualified as a nurse at University College Hospital in 1985.
 She has held senior clinical nursing posts in Hertfordshire, at St Albans City Hospital and Lister Hospital.
 During that time she led and managed the Anticipated Recovery Pathway project in Orthopaedics and Urology, reducing LOS in patient pathways.
 She reduced spend on agency nursing from 97% to 3%, establishing the Nurse Bank.
 Prior to her current post was Associate Director for Workforce Development at Bedfordshire and Hertfordshire SHA, with responsibility for development of new roles e.g radiography assistant practitioners, extended nurse prescribing, return to practice and interprofessional learning and she managed the implementation of the National Midwifery Recruitment and Retention 6 point action plan, reporting to the CNO, for 3 years.

-Pat Cotton – Programme Lead for Talent and Inclusion
+Pat Cotton – Programme Lead (East of England Regional Talent Board)

 [email protected] | 07384 877273